pierrevano/still-playing/README.md

 - NodeJS script to scrape FlashScore major tennis tournaments [website](https://www.flashscore.fr/tennis/) and return players still in the tournament

-*The app may crash sometimes due to the 30s Heroku timeout and Puppeteer waiting for FlashScore to load - a simple page reload usually fixes it*

 # Previews

 *Desktop FRA preview*